Swa Saw Ke: Final years

 The rest of his reign saw no more wars.
 He had successfully built a stable state in Upper Burma.
 After an impactful reign of 32 years, the king died in April 1400.
 He was succeeded by Tarabya.
 His formal royal titles were: Assapati Narapati Bhawa Natitya Pawara Dhamma-Raja and Siri Tiri Pawanaditya Pawara Pandita Dhamma-Raja.

 Administration

 Swa heavily relied on the advice of his court led by Chief Minister Min Yaza.
 He continued to employ Pagan's administrative model of solar polities in which the high king ruled the core while semi-independent tributaries, autonomous viceroys, and governors actually controlled day-to-day administration and manpower.

+The following is a list of fortified towns which his son Minkhaung claimed were loyal to him at the start of Minkhaug's reign during the Ava–Hanthawaddy War (1401–1403).
+Presumably, these were the same ones that were loyal to Swa.
+The following list comes from the Maha Yazawin.

+The Hmannan Yazawin's list is identical except that it omits the Pin fort.

 Legacy

 Swa left a unified Upper Burma although he could not restore the Pagan Empire.
 His 32-year reign brought much needed stability to Upper Burma.
 The stability in turn allowed the populace to repair the irrigation system, and reclaim much of the arable land which had lapsed into wilderness as the result of the Mongol invasions nearly a century earlier.
-This redevelopment recharged Upper Burma's economic and manpower that would allow Ava to pursue more expansionist policies by its later kings.
+This redevelopment recharged Upper Burma's economy and manpower that would allow Ava to pursue more expansionist policies by its later kings.